 Stuff we’re working on

-Kernel development will continue to happen primarily at NICTA for the foreseeable future, as this not only requires a good understanding of the kernel design and implementation, but also a good understanding of what is feasible to verify.
-Several of these internal projects are reasonably mature and will be pushed into the public tree soon, see our Roadmap
+Development of major new kernel features will continue to happen primarily at the Trustworthy Systems group at Data61 for the foreseeable future, as this not only requires a good understanding of the kernel design and implementation, but also a good understanding of what is feasible to verify.
+Several of these internal projects are reasonably mature and will be published soon, see also the seL4 roadmap.